wes-sleeman/Mithril/README.md

 ### Definition Modifiers
 Value and procedure definitions may be modified by placing certain keywords before them.
-Currently, only encapuslation modifiers are specified:
+Currently, only encapsulation modifiers are specified:

 ```bnf
 Modifiers	::= Encapsulation